sendzen-io/AWS-Cognito-WhatsApp-OTP-Authentication/README.md

 ## 🚀 Overview

-This project provides a complete authentication solution using AWS Cognito with WhatsApp OTP verification via SendZen API.
+This project provides a complete authentication solution using AWS Cognito with WhatsApp OTP verification via free SendZen API.
 It includes multiple implementation options to suit different requirements:

 - **WhatsApp Only Authentication**: Phone number-based authentication with WhatsApp OTP
 - **WhatsApp + Email Authentication**: Dual-channel authentication with both WhatsApp and email verification